mmcdermo/Humpback-Recognition-Deep-CNN/README.md

 ```

 ## Additional Files
-The default model in this project uses a pretrained VGGNet deep CNN as a feature extraction stage.
-The script expects this file to be located at VGG/FullVGGWeights.h5.
+The default model in this project uses the first several layers of VGGNet for feature extraction.
+The script expects a saved keras VGGNet model file to be located at VGG/FullVGGWeights.h5.
 It's not included in this repository as the weights are over 500mb.
 Contact me if you need them - I'll host them publically at some point soon.

 ## Generating training data
 To generate trainingData.csv from a new batch of images, you can use the preprocessing/humpbackData.py script: